Novas, Lens Flares, and Lightning!

 The Linear Alpha Fader

-The Linear Alpha Fader tool will fade out part of the alpha channel, making it possible to apply neet gradient effects to the alpha.
+It will fade out part of the alpha channel, making it possible to apply neat gradient effects to the alpha.

 Here, you see the Linear Alpha Fader as it has been applied to a blank alpha channel.

 Here, you can see how it is used with another tool, in this case, the color adjustment filter.
-And you can see how it can be used with images (selections) already in the alpha channel.

 Warping